nicokaiser/rpi-audio-receiver/README.md

 <h2>Installation</h2>

-The installation script asks whether to install each component.
+The installation script asks whether to install each component/hardware and will do a reboot afterwards.

     wget -q https://github.com/hosac/rpi-audio-receiver/archive/master.zip
     unzip master.zip